 Lord Hanuman is one of the zoomorphic characters of Hindu gods along with Lord Ganesha, Varha Avtaar of Lord Vishnu and many more.
-Hanuman is known to have aided Lord Rama during 14 years of his exile.
-Hanuman is one of the most worshiped gods among all the Hindu pantheon.
+He is known to have aided Lord Rama during 14 years of his exile.
+He is among one of the most worshiped gods among all the Hindu pantheon.
 He is believed to be Rudra Avtaar of Lord Shiva.

 Hanuman means the symbol of devotion, strength and perseverance.
 The mythic Hindu texts speak lot about lord hanuman who is son of Wind God (Vayu god).
 He is god of enormous strength and devotion.
 He is unquestionable devotee of Lord Rama (hero of Ramayana).
 In some ancient texts he is also defined as supernatural creature on Earth.

-Story about birth of Lord Hanuman: Hanuman and Lord Shiva Connection
+Story about birth : Lord Hanuman and Lord Shiva Connection

 Story 1: Once Lord Shiva and Mata (mother) Parvati decided to transform them into monkeys.
 After transforming themselves to monkeys they started indulging in amorous games in the dense forests of Himalayan region.
 Just due to climatic moment the seed of Lord Shiva found its mark thereby impregnated Mata Parvati.
 During a climactic moment the seed of Shiva found its mark and impregnated Parvati.
 Since they had taken form of simian hence it was natural that the baby born with such a union would definitely be monkey or Vanar.